willfaught/paige/exampleSite/content/layouts/cloud/_index.md

 title = "Cloud"
 +++

-Paige provides a `paige/cloud` layout for taxonomy pages with lots of terms.
+The `paige/cloud` layout displays list page links as a link cloud.

 <!--more-->